-When a big storm is coming your way, here’s how you can get notified on your iPhone so that you can be prepared when it hits your area.
+Here’s how you can get notified on your iPhone so that you can be prepared when a big storm hits your area of the country.

-More often than not, you check the weather frequently to see if it’s going to rain or thunderstorm in your area during the day, so you’re usually caught up with what the weather might do in the near future, but if you’re having a busy day and can’t time to check the weather yourself, you might get unlucky and catch yourself in the middle of a flash rainstorm or a heavy thunderstorm.
+More often than not, you probably check the weather to see if it’s going to rain or thunderstorm in your area during the day.
+However, if you’re having a busy day and can’t find time to check the weather yourself, you might get unlucky and catch yourself in the middle of a flash rainstorm or a heavy thunderstorm.

-Because of this, it’s probably important for you to receive push notifications for severe weather alerts, that way you’ll know if any kind of severe weather is headed your way without needing to actively look at your weather app to see what the skies are up to.
+If you live in an area that occasionally gets hit with storms, it’s probably important to receive push notifications for severe weather alerts, that way you’ll know if severe weather is headed your way without needing to actively look at your favorite weather app to see what the skies are up to.

 - Open up the Settings app.